areenberg/RelSys/README.md

         vector<vector<double>> relProbMat, //relocation probability matrix
         vector<int> prefQ, //vector of preferred queues
         vector<int> evalQ, //queues to evaluate
-        string mdlt="auto", //sets the model type (auto, approximation or simulation) bool eqze=true); //If true, all service times are equalized and arrival rates adjusted to keep the load on the queues.
+        string mdlt="simulation", //sets the model type (auto, approximation or simulation) bool eqze=false); //If true, all service times are equalized and arrival rates adjusted to keep the load on the queues.
 ```

 ### Model methods